Useful Tips for the Elderly to be Immune to COVID-19

 - Caregivers should wear tight medical masks to cover their mouth and nose while in the room.
 The mask should not be touched during use.
 If the mask becomes wet or dirty from the discharge, it should be replaced immediately with a new clean and dry mask.
 Discard the mask immediately after use and wash your hands.

 - To limit respiratory discharge, Seniors should use a medical mask.
 People who cannot tolerate a medical mask should use strict respiratory hygiene, i.e., the mouth and nose should be covered with disposable tissue when coughing or sneezing.
 Materials used to cover the mouth and nose should be appropriately disposed of or cleaned after use.

 - Clean and disinfected surfaces in the patient care room are often touched daily, such as bedside tables, bedding, and other bedroom furniture.

 - Use seprate dishes for feeding the elderly suffering from Covid-19.
 Then you can wash the dishes with soap and water or use disposable plates.

 - Clean the patient’s clothes, sheets, and towels with soaps and water or wash them using a washing machine at 60-90° C with regular household detergent and dry thoroughly.
 Wear gloves when touching the clothes, sheets, and towels of the elderly.

 - Avoid exposure to other contaminants from the patient’s immediate environment.

 The number of elderly diagnosed with Covid-19 is growing and has become a genuine concern.
 This article’s recommendations can pave the way for keeping the elderly safe during pandemic days.
 We hope to see the days when the pandemic is over, and we can enjoy our seniors’ company.
 Paying attention to preventive measures discussed in this article can go a long way in protecting our loved ones from the Corona-virus.
+Seniors are at a higher risk of serious illness and hospitalization from COVID-19, so it’s crucial to get vaccinated as soon as possible.
+The vaccines are highly effective in preventing severe disease, hospitalization, and death.
 For more information, please read the next article: “how does covid-19 influence the lives of the senior citizens?”

 - The Best Vitamins for the Elderly during Winter